-LIMIT SWITCHES
+LIMIT SWITCHES AND MAXIMUM LEVEL LAMP

-The leveling system is equipped with left and right level limit switches that disable the automatic leveling when the combine reaches its maximum leveling capability in either direction.
+The leveling system is equipped with left and right level limit switches that disable the automatic/manual leveling when the combine reaches its maximum leveling capability in either direction.
 These switches are preset by the installer at either the maximum leveling capability of the combine or in some cases at a lesser angle to provide for proper tire clearance.
 It is important to note that in the event of a limit switch failure the combine may continue to level to its maximum capability.
 Care should be taken to make sure tire clearances are adequate in the maximum level position to prevent damage to the tire or chassis in the event that a limit switch failure should occur.
-The operator should daily level the combine to its maximum level position, with the bulk tank empty, using the manual leveling switch to insure the limit switches are operational.
+The limit switches also actuate the maximum level lamp that indicates to the operator when the combine to its maximum level position, with the bulk tank empty, using the manual leveling switch to insure the limit switches and maximum level lamp are operational.
+The maximum level lamp will only light when the manual switch is held into the left or right leveling position or the system is in the automatic mode when the combine reaches maximum level.